scalawithcats/scala-with-cats/src/pages/case-studies/validation/kleisli.md

 ```
 </div>

-Now rewrite our username and rmail validation example
+Now rewrite our username and email validation example
 in terms of `Kleisli` and `Predicate`.
 Here are few tips in case you get stuck: